 I was fortunate in that regard, as was to be expected of someone like me.
-Two months ago, I woke up being held by a naked girl.
+Two months ago, I had woken up being held by a naked girl.
 At the time, I had panicked and jumped out of bed—which was no source of shame, for who wouldn’t.
 But when I looked at the intruder, I saw the same black hair, the same hazel eyes, the same body as I in every respect, not a detail out of place, and not even my hurried escape had been enough to cause my doppelganger to stir.

 Having calmed down somewhat after realizing I was not about to become a victim of murder, I noticed an odd feeling, something I could not quite name.
 I was aware of exactly where her body was even if I wasn’t looking at it, just like I was aware of my own body’s position.
 It was an odd sensation, but not uncomfortable—it was too vague to be much of anything.
 Later I would learn that what I felt was most likely a sense called proprioception, and I would immediately proclaim it as the most underrated of senses.

 The girl, my doppelganger, lay unmoving and unseeing on my bed as I took the time to stare at her.
 She was as still as nothing living was, which made her seem dead despite her visible breathing—the rise and fall of her chest made all the more noticeable by the rest of her body doing a perfect imitation of a doll.
 Seeing as her body was my body, it was slightly unnerving.
 This is what I would look like in a coffin, was the thought that crossed my mind.

 I shook off my morbid ramblings, sat on the bed, and made her move.
 I didn’t need a plan; I could feel it as if it had always been there: a way to move her body as if it were mine.
 And it truly was mine, I realized.
 There was no difference between our bodies, she moved as I willed her to move, and I was as conscious of her body as I was of mine.
 That made her mine.